vincent-legoll/glancing/README.rst

     $ ./src/glancing.py url http://download.cirros-cloud.net/0.3.4/cirros-0.3.4-i386-disk.img -s 79b4436412283bb63c2cba4ac796bcd9

-- Download XML metadata from StatusLab marketplace, then get the image from the URL, and verify all the checksums that are present inside.
+- Download XML metadata from StatusLab marketplace, get the URL from this metadata, then get the image from the URL, and verify all the checksums that are available.

   This one is for a CentOS v7 image...